OgunLabs/lenxel-core/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Version: 1.0.0

-Lenxel theme support plugin is an extension of the Lenxel theme template that features Team post-type, Portfolio post-type, Header builder, Footer builder, and Lenxel Theme settings.
+Lenxel Plugin is an extension of the Lenxel theme template that features Team post-type, Portfolio post-type, Header builder, Footer builder, and Lenxel Theme settings.

 == Description ==

-This theme support plugin gives the Lenxel theme template the flexibility to create a custom header, custom footer, teams page, and portfolio.
+This plugin gives the Lenxel theme template the flexibility to create a custom header, custom footer, teams page, and portfolio.

 == Features==